Terry Snow: Honours and awards

 Snow was appointed a Member of the Order of Australia (AM) in the 2006 Australia Day Honours for service to the building and construction industry, particularly the redevelopment of the Canberra International Airport precinct, and to the community through support for a range of charitable organisations.

-Snow has a large equestrian property, Willinga Park, near Bawley Point in New South Wales.
+Snow owned a large equestrian property, Willinga Park, near Bawley Point in New South Wales.
 In December 2019 and January 2020, massive fires swept through the area and Snow's "intricate fire plan [is] credited as part of the reason the nearby coastal town of Bawley Point escaped annihilation in the firestorm that swept through the region."
-The billionaire whose plan helped save a town from bushfire.